UW-FLOM/flom-react/README.md

 # Flom in React
 This is a version of FLOM written in React.
 This project can be run on a local machine in development mode, or deployed as a production build.
+This document describes how to get started using the app.
+For more info on how to build surveys, and contribute to the app this repo includes some other resources:
+* [Helpful links](resources.md) to included libraries and places to learn about the primary technologies used in this app

 # Getting started
-This project can either be run in either developement mode or production mode and can be run either on a local machine, or in a docker container.
+This project can either be run in either development mode or production mode and can be run either on a local machine, or in a docker container.
 The typical setup is:
-* At development time, when writing new features or workig with the app, it is run on the **local machine** in **development mode**.
+* At development time, when writing new features or working with the app, it is run on the **local machine** in **development mode**.
-* In production, when the app is being used, it will useually been in a **docker container** in **production mode**.
+* In production, when the app is being used, it will usually be in a **docker container** in **production mode**.

 # Quick start: running the Docker container
 The fastest and easiest way to run the app and use it is to run a it in Docker on your local machine.